Skip to main content

 Course overview

-Critical care nurses work in some of the most complex health environments across emergency departments, ICUS and other high dependency units.
-The advanced specialist skills required to manage and provide care to the critically ill as part of a multidisciplinary team are in demand now more than ever across regional, rural or metropolitan hospitals.
+Critical care nurses work in some of the most complex health environments, including emergency departments, ICUs and other high-dependency units.
+The advanced specialist skills required to manage and provide care to the critically ill, as part of a multidisciplinary team, are in demand now more than ever across regional, rural and metropolitan hospitals.
 Deakin’s Graduate Diploma of Critical Care Nursing prepares you to meet that demand.

 Ranked #15 in the world, the School of Nursing and Midwifery is one of the largest and best in Australia.
 By studying for your Graduate Diploma of Critical Care Nursing at Deakin, you will be guided through industry-informed coursework by experts in critical care nursing and have access to the school’s extensive, cutting-edge research, which is recognised as world-standard.